mapbox/underreact/README.md

 Now you are up and running, ready to start building your website.

+## Usage

+You should not install the Underreact CLI globally.
+Instead, install it as a dependency of your project and use the `underreact` command via npm `"scripts"`, `npx`, or `node_modules/.bin/underreact`.
+The easiest way is probably to set up npm scripts in `package.json`, so you can use `npm run start`, `npm run build`, etc., as needed.

+The CLI provides the following commands:

+- `start`: Start a development server.
+- `build`: Build for deployment.
+- `serve-static`: Serve the files that you built for deployment.
+- `write-babelrc`: Write a `.bablerc` file.

+All commands look for `underreact.config.js` in the current working directory.

 ### Defining your HTML

 Underreact is intended for single-page apps, so you only need one HTML page.
 Your JavaScript needs to use `react-dom` to render your application component into the HTML.

 You have 3 choices:

-- Write a JS module exporting a function that returns an HTML string or a Promise that resolves with an HTML string.
+- **Preferred:** Write a JS module exporting a function that returns an HTML string or a Promise that resolves with an HTML string.
 Put it at `src/html.js` (the default) or point to it with the [`htmlSource`] configuration option.
 - Write static HTML page and point to it with the [`htmlSource`] configuration option.
 - Provide no HTML and let Underreact use a default document. *You should only do this during initial development*: you'll definitely want to define your own HTML at some point, if only for the `<title>`.

 A JS module is the most versatile option.
 You can use JS template literals to interpolate expressions, and you can use any async I/O you need to put together the page.
 For example, you could read JS files and inject their code directly into `<script>` tags, or inject CSS into `<style>` tags.
-You could make an HTTP call to fetch dynamic data and inject it into the page with a `<script>` tag, so it's available to your React app.
+Or you could make an HTTP call to fetch dynamic data and inject it into the page with a `<script>` tag, so it's available to your React app.

 The function exported by your JS module will be passed a context object with the following properties: